 How to Make It:

 Wash the outside of your glass vase or jar (or whatever glass receptacle you choose for this project!) that you want to use for your fall lanterns.
 Feel free to recycle any kind of large glass jar you have at home.
-For instance, a large pickle jar would be perfect for your lantern.
+For instance, a pickle jar would be perfect for your lantern.
 After you’ve cleaned your glass container, you’ll also want to wipe it down with rubbing alcohol to prepare the surface.
-If you are recycling a container that still has some lingering traces of a label, the rubbing alcohol will also remove any lingering traces of the label!
+If you are recycling a container that still has some lingering traces of a label, the rubbing alcohol will also remove it and leave it looking like new!

 While the glass container dries, cut your artificial leaves apart (if you bought them in a bunch) and then carefully remove the plastic “veins” from the leaves so you’re left with only the fabric/silk leaves.
 We thought this would be difficult, but it was surprisingly easy!
 All you have to do is pull them, and they come right off.
 If you’re using your own flattened and preserved leaves, just make sure they’re completely dry before you begin this project.

 Once your leaves are prepped and your glass container is completely dry, brush on a thin layer of Mod Podge with your foam brush or paintbrush.
 (We used foam brushes because they were cheap and covered just the right amount of surface.)